chemouna/AlgorithmsCatalog/README.md

 - A dynamicprogramming algorithm proceeds bottom up, whereas a greedy strategy usually progresses in a top-down fashion, making one greedy choice after another, reducing each given problem instance to a smaller one.

+### Matroids and greedy methods

+#### Greedy algorithms on a weighted matroid

+### Techniques for solving greedy algorithms problems
+- Preprocess the input first like sorting it or putting it in a datastructure such as a queue (An example is sorting the input by finish time as done in activity scheduling problem).

+- Decompose the greedy choice into multiple cases if it can be handled as one as used in this topcoder problem : [BoardSplitting](The greedy choice can be composed of multiple cases)

 ## Dynamic Programming